kubecost/docs/federated-clusters.md

 ```
   --set thanos.query.enabled=false --set thanos.store.enabled=false
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Clusters with store/query disabled will only have access to their metrics but will still write to the global bucket.

 3. Ensure you provide a unique identifier for `prometheus.server.global.external_labels.cluster_id` to have additional clusters be visible in the Kubecost product, e.g. `cluster-two`.